Boys are stupid, throw rocks at them! controversy: Reaction

 Los Angeles based radio host and men's rights activist Glenn Sacks initiated a campaign against the T-shirts in 2003.
 He claimed that they were part of a general societal mood that stigmatizes and victimizes boys.
 The company says that the shirts are not meant to encourage violence.
 According to Goldman, the controversy boosted sales of the T-shirt.

-Helen Grieco, executive director of the National Organization for Women, stated "No, I don't think the shirts are cute.
+Helen Grieco, executive director of the National Organization for Women, stated, "No, I don't think the shirts are cute.
 But I spend every day on life-and-death issues and don't have time for T-shirt campaigns."
 She went on to state that while she believed the US needed a men's rights movement, she didn't think Sacks should be the one doing it, calling him a "women-bashing, backlash shock-jock radio host."
-Others, like San Francisco Chronicle columnist Jane Ganahl ridiculed Sacks' efforts in an article saying, "shut up and get a life, already".
+San Francisco Chronicle columnist Jane Ganahl ridiculed Sacks' efforts in an article, saying, "shut up and get a life, already".

 Glenn Sacks responded to criticism of the campaign, asserting that the criticism was dismissive of the feelings of boys and that the idea that boys should laugh at the joke at their expense creates a double bind for boys.

 In Canada, the complaints by the Canadian Children's Rights Council resulted in numerous major retail chain stores stopping their sales of the merchandise.
 Other retailers who pulled the merchandise included Bon-Macy's, Tilly's, and Claire's.